cressie176/kubernaut/README.md

 ### Hello World
 Write a hello world application including

-* a Dockerfile,
+* a Dockerfile
-* Kubernetes Manifest Template.
+* Kubernetes Manifest Template

 The Kubernetes template should include a placeholder for the containers image.
 Use a templating tool which will work nicely with both yaml and json.